joinpursuit/FSW-CLI-Snowman/rubric.md

 - **Developing:** Functions make use of named variables but there is some lack of clarity in the names.
 For example, single-letter, abbreviated, or meaningless (e.g. `thing`, `data`) variables are used often.

 - **Novice:** Functions lack clarity and code is difficult to parse.

-### Helper Functions

-- **Exemplary:** Multiple helper functions have been created to help with the `run()` function.
-Each helper functions adds clarity to code, is well-named, and is generally reusable.

-- **Proficient:** Multiple helper functions have been created to help with the `run()` function.
-While the helper functions are used, they are not particularly well-named or are not very reusable.

-- **Developing:** Only one or two helper functions have been created to help with the `run()` function.

-- **Novice:** No helper functions are used.